All Episodes

 Thank you, sir.

-Thank you for getting my call, and thank you for what you do.
+Thank you for taking my call, and thank you for what you do.

 Thank you.

-Um I would like to say, first of all, you know, I fear for the president's family.
+I would like to say, first of all, I fear for the president's family.

 They've already said that they want to go after him, Don Jr., Rudy Giuliani.

-And I honestly believe they're gonna come up with some kind of bogus charges on Eric, too, because they're not going to want any Trumps anywhere near Washington, D.C. in 2024.
+And I honestly believe they're going to come up with some kind of bogus charges on Eric, too, because they're not going to want any Trumps anywhere near Washington, D.C. in 2024.

-You know, it's the only, I gotta give credit where credit is due.
+You know, it's the only, I got to give credit where credit is due.

 Joe Manchin, West Virginia.

-Um, he says, no, those that wanted an audit or objected to the electoral college that had a different point of view, no, they should not be expelled.
+He says, no, those that wanted an audit or objected to the Electoral College that had a different point of view, no, they should not be expelled.

 He also said that he's not going to support ending the filibuster or packing the court.